juke32/WakeOnLan/README.md

 1. start a 3min timer
 2. send all set devices a magic packet with their MAC address
-3. continue a reoccuring timer to keep waking devices in-case of edge cases or if a ups doesn't fully turn off
+3. continue an incremental timer to keep waking devices in-case of edge cases or accidental power offs

 ## Features:
 - Home Assistant integration through EspHome